 Climate change is a trans-boundary problem and both international and EU action can effectively complement and reinforce regional, national and local action.
-The European Climate Law, as agreed by the co-legislators, makes the EU's climate neutrality target legally binding, and raises the 2030 ambition by setting a target of at least 55% net emission reductions by 2030 compared to 1990.
-The ETS covers 41% of the EU's greenhouse gas emissions.
+The European Climate Law9, as agreed by the co-legislators, makes the EU's climate neutrality target legally binding, and raises the 2030 ambition by setting a target of at least 55% net emission reductions by 2030 compared to 1990.
+The EU Emissions Trading System (ETS) covers 41% of the EU's greenhouse gas emissions.
 The environmental contribution of the ETS needs to be increased in a manner commensurate with the overall EU target for 2030.
-If the legislation remains unchanged, sectors currently covered by the ETS would together achieve a 2030 emission reduction of -51% compared to 2005 (see Section 5.1 of the impact assessment).
+If the legislation remains unchanged, sectors currently covered by the ETS would together achieve a 2030 emission reduction of 51% compared to 2005 (see Section 5.1 of the impact assessment).
 This would be an insufficient contribution to an overall target of -55% compared to 1990.
 The policy scenarios that achieve around 55% reductions project a cost-effective contribution of the sectors currently covered by the ETS in the range of -62-63% compared to 2005.
-The MSR is essential for the orderly functioning of the European carbon market.

-(b) Would national action or the absence of the EU level action conflict with core objectives of the Treaty or significantly damage the interests of other Member States?
+(b) Would national action or the absence of the EU level action conflict with core objectives of the Treaty10 or significantly damage the interests of other Member States?